 Continue reading to learn more about fruit tree spacing and how to plant apple trees.

-How far apart should you plant apple trees?
+How far apart to plant apple trees

 Dwarf apple trees are typically planted 8-10 feet apart, as most varieties get 8-10 feet tall and wide.
 Semi-dwarf apple trees are typically planted 12-15 feet apart, as they are more likely to grow 12-15 feet wide.
 Standard apple trees are planted more like 20-30 feet apart.